 Much of this module explores contemporary cultural works, or works in translation, which have very little or even no academic criticism written about them, or written about them in English.
 This assessment, which requires you to complete the moodle course on how to do research on contemporary cultureLink opens in a new window, is meant to help you think about how you do academic research when you’re one of the first scholars to study a text.

-For this assessment, you will choose either one contemporary text from Term 1 of the module (e.g. written after 1990) or one translated text and conduct research into the text as if you were preparing to write an essay for it.
+For this assessment, you will choose either one contemporary text from Term 1 of the module (e.g. written after 1990) or one translated text on the module and conduct research into the text as if you were preparing to write an essay for it.

 Part One is an annotated bibliography consisting of between 5 and 7 sources (key: at least four sources need to be peer-reviewed; only one source can be directly about your text).
 Each entry in your bibliography should be between 5-8 sentences long and should a) cite the source using MLA style b) summarise the key interventions the article makes (e.g. what scholarly conversations is the author engaging in and what are their main arguments) and c) briefly explain its relevance to your thinking about the text (this could include a discussion about whether you agree or disagree with the article, or a discussion about how you see the article as relevant to your own ideas about the text).